prezly/slate/packages/slate-lists/README.md

 #### `withListsReact<T extends ReactEditor>(editor: T): T` ([source](src/lib/withListsReact.ts))

 You may also want to use `withListsReact` on the client-side - it's a [Slate plugin](https://docs.slatejs.org/concepts/07-plugins) that overrides `editor.setFragmentData`.
-It enables `Range.prototype.cloneContents` monkey patch to improve pasting behavior in some edge cases.
+It enables `Range.prototype.cloneContents` monkey patch to improve copying behavior in some edge cases.

 ```tsx
 import { Lists, ListsOptions, withLists, withListsReact } from '@prezly/slate-lists';